This website is dedicated to Rosemary Timperley (1920-1988), an author of

 wrote a large number of short stories that explored different aspects of the supernatural.

 She was well known for editing five volumes in a series of ghost story anthologies.
-She
+Her

-also wrote in the fields of mystery, romance, horror and suspense fiction and won critical
+writing encompassed the fields of mystery, horror and suspense fiction and she won

-acclaim for her many novels, which include The Summer Visitors (1971) and Inside
+critical acclaim for her many novels, which include The Summer Visitors (1971)

 Her work has been collected in many different anthologies, including Roald